ncvpsptc/aphub/_posts/2020-12-24-The Biology Honors Resource page is now available.md

   - Resource Page
   - Biology Honors
 ---
-The Biology Honors Resource page is now available for use.
+The Biology Honors resource page is now available for use.
 To access the page, use the button below.

 <a href="/resources/biology_honors" class="btn btn--primary btn--large">Biology Honors Resource Page</a>